ropg/OOKwiz/README.md

 #### SX1276

-Haven't been able to find a module with this one, so it's one I haven't tested yet.
+The data pin is DIO2 again.
 Very much like the SX1278, the RadioLib class just implements a few methods that have different accepted value ranges.
-So the plugin is a copy of the SX1278 one, and I expect things to work.

 ### Other radio modules